dskora/circuit-breaker-account-loan/README.md

 # Hysterix account loan demo

 ## Getting started
-Many of us occasionally come across a loan possibility in our bank application, if we meet special criteria.
+Many of us occasionally come across a loan possibility in our bank application, if we meet a special criteria.
 Let's imaging we have a loan microservice, which allow us to take a loan, but display nothing if service is not running.

 ## Prerequisite